-- (7) The ANBF may also impose such conditions as it deems proper and necessary upon a new champion, including: - (a) Designation of the boxer against whom the first defence will be made (who will be the next highest rated boxer or a boxer selected through an elimination bout); or - (b) Ordering the new champion to make his first mandatory defence within a prescribed period of acquiring the title; or - (c) Ordering two consecutive mandatory defences, depending on circumstances. - (8) The mandatory defence period stated on the auxiliary contract will be 90 days unless the two highest rated eligible boxers are contesting the title.
+- (8) The ANBF may also impose such conditions as it deems proper and necessary upon a new champion, including: - (a) Designation of the boxer against whom the first defence will be made (who will be the next highest rated boxer or a boxer selected through an elimination bout); or - (b) Ordering the new champion to make his first mandatory defence within a prescribed period of acquiring the title; or - (c) Ordering two consecutive mandatory defences, depending on circumstances. - (9) Once a boxer becomes a champion he/she must ensure that he/she is contactable by the ANBF.
+The ANBF shall have no responsibility to locate a boxer concerning ruling regarding the Championship title. - (10) The mandatory defence period stated on the Australian National Championship Contract will be 120 days unless the two highest rated eligible boxers are contesting the title.